John Wolff's Web Museum

-- From the rear, observe that the sheet-metal frame of the tens-carry
+- Working from the rear, observe that the sheet-metal frame of the

-mechanism behind the counter register is held in place by a pin near
+tens-carry mechanism behind the counter register is held in place by a

-the top of each side.
-The pin on the left-hand side is part of the
+pin near the top of each side.
+The inner pin is formed on the end of

 shaft to the centre pillar, then push the shaft outwards (to your left)